AdwayKasture/karn/README.md

 Karn.start
 ```

-You should see the message: `"Ask your elixir query"`

 ### 4. Use Karn

-For a more human-friendly experience, import the `Karn.Ai` functions into your `IEx` shell.
+For a more human-friendly experience, import the `Karn` functions into your `IEx` shell.
 This allows you to call them directly.

 ```elixir
 iex> import Karn